stevealbanese/BragBook/README.md

 - Implemented batch user provisioning with appropriate access levels, applying Zero Trust and Just Enough Access principles.
 - Proposed and created a unified customer site template to ensure a standardized view and consistent document filing and archiving logic.
 - Created an internal ticketing form to ensure efficient tracking and improve quality.
+- Finalized the company intranet by completing the configuration and deployment of the SharePoint environment.
+- Developed and structured sub-sites for clients with multiple locations, ensuring consistent navigation and information architecture.
+- Built and maintained SharePoint lists for IT equipment and company vehicles, creating standardized inventories that improved asset tracking and operational visibility.

 ### Teams Forms (2024 - 2025)